 Eligible students of the University of Technology Graz, the University of Leoben and the FH Joanneum-University of Applied Sciences, who have adequate academic progress and who are currently writing a thesis or dissertation can apply.
 Applicants may only submit Master thesis and dissertations which are already finished and were completed in 14 months or less.
-Hans-List-Fund will only award one applicant.
 Past winners are not allowed to send new applications.

 Submissions can be sent with a proof of an adequate academic progress and documentation on the work.